Header & Footer Blocks

 Social media links

-Below the identity section, the Social Links section lets you add icons that link to your profiles on other platforms.
+The Social Links section lets you add icons linking to your profiles on other platforms.
 Leenkies supports over 20 platforms:

 | Platform | Platform | Platform |